Online Proctoring

 Academic Integrity

-The service agreements that have been negotiated with two vendors require the academic program area invigilating the exam to cover the cost, or, in unique circumstances, for the fees for examination to be borne by and individual student through direct online payment to the vendor.
-A range of levels of service available, including live proctoring and also recording with review and/or automated analysis.
+The service agreement that has been negotiated with the vendor requires the academic program area invigilating the exam to cover the cost.
+A range of levels of service are available, including live proctoring and also recording with review and/or automated analysis.
 Costs vary depending on the level of service needed to appropriately ensure academic integrity.
-A high stakes exam may require fully live invigilation while for a mid-term test the record and review method may be deemed to be sufficient.
+A high stakes exam may require fully live invigilation while for a mid-term test the record and review method may be deemed sufficient.

 Roles and Responsibilities

-Instructors or program administrators responsible for the course must oversee the process and act as liaison with the online proctoring service provider regarding the details for the particular exam.
-Timing, scripting of invigilator instructions, allowable supports, contact information, etc must be confirmed in advance.
-Follow up and decisions on action related to any issues flagged by the proctoring process are also their responsibility.
+The instructor or course administrator responsible for the course must oversee the process and configure the permissions for the proctoring experience (e.g., instructions, allowable supports, testing rules, etc).
+Follow-up and decisions on action related to any issues flagged by the proctoring process are also their responsibility.
+Academic administrators responsible for oversight of the use eProctoring should consult the Provostial Guidelines for Online Assessment Invigilation.

 Students must have a reliable internet connection and computer with sufficient capacity to support live video invigilation and/or recording processes.
-Generally mobile devices and tablets are not sufficient.
-The exam may be scheduled in a specific window, or students may be permitted to choose a timeslot within a specified period.
-The student is responsible for ensuring their account and computer are fully functional prior to the exam.
+Mobile devices and tablets are not sufficient.
+The exam will be scheduled in a specific window, or students may be permitted to choose a timeslot within a specified period.
+The student is responsible for ensuring their internet connection and computer are fully functional prior to the exam.

 Educational Technology Professionals may provide support within program areas as capacity allows.
 Set up of online tests and exams requires use of the University of Toronto LME, Quercus, as a testing environment.
 It is helpful to have a divisional technology specialist available during invigilation of larger groups of students simultaneously to act as a liaison.

 Students may be anxious regarding the technical aspects of writing a test or exam online with a remote proctor or recording.
-In order to ensure students are comfortable and able to succeed in the assessment process the following strategies are suggested:
+In order to ensure students are comfortable and able to succeed in the assessment process use the following strategies:

-Digital Learning Initiatives Portfolio will provide consultation and support for eProctoring implementation.
-Contact the Director of Digital Learning Innovation or online.learning@utoronto.ca for more information.
+Digital Learning Initiatives portfolio provides consultation and support for eProctoring implementation.
+Contact the Director of Digital Learning Innovation or digital.learning@utoronto.ca for more information.

 Teaching Assistants' Training Program